PuruVJ/puruvjdev2/src/blog/deep-dive-into-preact-source-code.md

 This file, this small file, is all there's to the core context API.
 These 42 lines do so much(Comments excluded).

-So,let's inspect `Consumer`.
+So, let's inspect `Consumer`.
 Go back a long time back and remember we used to use `Consumer` to access context data.

 This is how it looks